sarahmccpop/conway/README.md

 I used `nano README.md` to open this file.
 I typed in this 'How I got to...' and will save and push it to github, hoping it's formatted well.

+## Update Thursday 28th Oct

+Created React componenets in .jsx files.
+Each component had `export` before it and were declared as `const`.
+Next was the component name in camel case.
+Then `props` were passed to the component and either named in the parameter or also within the component body.
+A return statement was used to complete the componenets.

+To use the features of date-fns within the .jsx files `import * as dateFns from 'date-fns';` was written at the start of the relevant .jsx file.

+Within the `App.js` file, the components were imported with a command like `import {ComponentName} from './ComponentName';`

+Within the `return` function of `App.js` the component was enabled by declaring the ComponentName between < > e.g. `<ComponentName>` and also parameter details could be set within the ` < >` too.
+Whatever the component was coded to return would then appear on livehost.

 # Getting Started with Create React App